 Diana S. Ferguson was elected as a Director on January 25, 2008.
-Ms. Ferguson has served as the Executive Vice President and Chief Financial Officer of Merisant Worldwide, Inc. since 2007.
-Prior to joining Merisant, Ms. Ferguson was Senior Vice President Strategy and Corporate Development and Chief Financial Officer of Sara Lee Foodservice, a division of Sara Lee Corporation from June 2006 to March 2007.
-She had previously served in a number of leadership positions at Sara Lee Corporation including Senior Vice President of Strategy and Corporate Development from January 2004 to April 2006 as well as Treasurer from January 2001 to December 2004.
-Earlier, she held treasury management positions at Fort James Corporation and Eaton Corporation, and also served in various financial positions at Federal National Mortgage Association (Fannie Mae), the First National Bank of Chicago and IBM.
+Ms. Ferguson served as Senior Vice President and Chief Financial Officer of The Folgers Company from April 2008 to November 2008.
+Prior to joining Folgers, Ms. Ferguson served as the Executive Vice President and Chief Financial Officer of Merisant Worldwide, Inc. from April 2007 until March 2008.
+On January 6, 2009, Merisant Worldwide, Inc. filed for reorganization under Chapter 11 of the U.S. Bankruptcy Laws.
+Ms. Ferguson also served as the Chief Financial Officer of Sara Lee Foodservice, a division of Sara Lee Corporation from June 2006 to March 2007.
+She had previously served in a number of leadership positions at Sara Lee Corporation including Senior Vice President of Strategy and Corporate Development from February 2005 to June 2006 as well as Treasurer from January 2001 to February 2005.
+Earlier, she held treasury management positions at Fort James Corporation, from 2000 to 2001 and Eaton Corporation from 1995 to 2000, she also served in various financial positions at Federal National Mortgage Association (Fannie Mae) from 1993 to 1995, the First National Bank of Chicago from 1989 to 1993 and IBM from 1985 to 1989.
 Ms. Ferguson holds a B.A. from Yale University and a Masters degree from Northwestern University.
-In addition to our Board, Ms. Ferguson serves on the Board of Directors of Integrys Energy Corporation.
-Ms. Ferguson is a member of the Company's Nominating and Corporate Governance Committee.
+Ms. Ferguson is a member of the Company's Compensation Committee and Nominating and Corporate Governance Committee.